 By that we mean the proximity to where you live now.
 Some people want to stay as close to home as possible, while others want to move as far away as possible.
 Which is right for you?
 The comfort of having family and friends nearby, or the thrill of starting fresh somewhere new?

-Google your would-be schools, and look beyond their websites.
+Google your would-be schools and look beyond their websites.
 Look at news stories too.
-Don’t be afraid to read message boards: people aren’t afraid to post the unfiltered truth there.
-You might gain some helpful insight like, “The student meal plan is a joke,” or “watch out for Professor Smith.”
-Also, if getting a job right out of school is super-important to you, look for stats on employment rates for their graduates.
+Don’t forget to read message boards: people aren’t afraid to post the unfiltered truth there.
+You might gain some helpful insight like, “The student meal plan is a joke,” or “Watch out for Professor Smith.”
+Also, if getting a job right out of school is super important to you, look for stats on employment rates for their graduates.

 Bigger isn’t always better.
-Maybe you’d do better on a smaller campus, with smaller class sizes and individual attention.
+Maybe you’d do better on a smaller campus with smaller class sizes and individual attention.
 Be honest with yourself.
-What will be a better environment for you?
+What would be the best environment for you?

 #5 Other course offerings

-A friend of mine was studying nursing at college, then one day decided he wanted to study robotics engineering.
-Okay, that’s an extreme example, but it’s good to know that if things don’t work out in your chosen program, there are other good offerings at the school that you can study without having to uproot your entire life.
+A friend of mine was studying nursing at college.
+Then one day decided he wanted to study robotics engineering.
+That’s an extreme example, but it’s good to know that if things don’t work out in your chosen program there are other offerings at the school that you can study without having to uproot your entire life.